3 Programming Fundamentals in R (Part I)

 For the purposes of this course, I recommend using snake_case to maintain consistency with my code.
 Feel free to choose your preferred style outside of this course, but always maintain consistency.

-So, we’ve talked about the different types of data that we encounter in the world and how R classifies them.
-We’ve also discussed how we can store this type of data in variables.
+So far, we have talked about the different types of data that we encounter in the world and how R classifies them.
+We have also discussed how we can store this type of data in variables for later use.
 However, in data analysis, we rarely work with individual variables.
 Typically, we work with large collections of variables that have a particular order.
 For example, datasets are organized by rows and columns.

 For example, I could create a character vector with names of people in the class: